Almaty Zoo: Animal death

-In 2016, it became known about the death of snow leopards listed in the Red Book, which had previously been donated by foreign zoos[13].
+In 2016, it became known about the death of snow leopards listed in the Red Book, which had previously been donated by foreign zoos.
 A total of seven leopards died.
 Information about the death of the snow leopards until 2016 was carefully hidden from the public and was not made public.
 As explained by the administration of the Almaty Zoo leopards died because of improper maintenance, why they were kept so poorly, and why no one was punished for violations in the maintenance of animals, no answer was given.
 Overall, from 2005 to 2016, the number of animal species in the Almaty Zoo decreased by more than a third, from 523 species to 345.

 Also in 2016 it became known about the death of especially valuable and rare species of animals, such as: Amur tigers, hippos, Kazakh mountain sheep (argali), bearded (a bird from the family of hawks), chimpanzees, Turkestan lynx and Bengal tiger.

 In October 2016, a 2-year-old giraffe died.
-In December 2017 the lion "Khan", brought from France, died: the cause of death was a blood disease.
+In December 2017 the lion "Khan", brought from France, died; the cause of death was a blood disease.

-On December 8, 2020 the polar bear Alcor died.
-On December 7, he turned 31 years.
-In the last 2 months the health of the predator was constantly deteriorating.
-Algor is one of the old residents of Almaty Zoo, he was brought here from Kaliningrad in 1990.
-Algor has become an unofficial symbol of the zoo.
+On December 8, 2020, the polar bear Alcor died.
+On December 7, he turned 31 years old.
+In the last two months the health of the predator was constantly deteriorating.
+Algor was one of the old residents of Almaty Zoo; he was brought here from Kaliningrad in 1990.
+Algor became an unofficial symbol of the zoo.

+On May 4, 2024, the polar bear Tom From Prague zoo: “Today (on May 22, 2024) we received the news from Almaty that Tom died on May 4.
+Tom left here on March 28 and the transport went without any major problems, Tom left us fine, without the slightest clinical signs of anything,” Bobek said.
+From the zoo in Almaty, according to Bobka, the Prague garden received news of the polar bear for the last time on April 15, saying that it was fine.